 There are several types of CVADs.

-This type of catheter is surgically inserted into a vein in the neck or chest and passed under the skin.
-One end of the catheter remains outside the skin.
-Medicines can be given through an opening in this end of the catheter.
+• Tunneled catheter.
+This type of catheter goes into a vein in the neck or chest and is passed under the skin.
+Medicines and fluids can be given through the end of the catheter that stays outside the skin.
 Passing the catheter under the skin helps keep it in place better, lets you move around easier, and makes it less visible.

 What are the risks?

-• Bleeding, caused by inserting it into the vein.
-But this is usually mild and will stop by itself.
+• Bleeding.
+This may happen when the device is inserted into a vein.
+It's usually mild and will stop by itself.

 • Kinking.
 A twisted or kinked CVAD must be repositioned or replaced.

 • Shifting.
 If the CVAD has moved out of place, it can sometimes be repositioned.
-If that doesn't work, it must be replaced.
+If this doesn't work, it must be replaced.

 How can you care for a central vascular access device at home?